 - It is best to use organic ingredients when making your own fermented food

 - You can use different sizes of vessels.
 The best vessels to use are those that are made of glass.
 Simple glass jars at home can be used.
-You may use ceramic fermenting jars as well.
-They are available online.
-You can check these out!

 - As much as possible, you would want to avoid metals because they corrode with salts and acids.